Malaika Arora: Personal life

-Malaika was married to Bollywood actor-director-producer Arbaaz Khan in 1998 whom she met during a coffee ad shoot.
-Since her marriage with Arbaaz until they got divorced, she was known as Malaika Arora Khan.
-On 28 March 2016, they announced separation citing compatibility issues.
-The couple officially got divorced on 11 May 2017.
+Arora was married to Bollywood actor-director-producer Arbaaz Khan in 1998, after she met him during a coffee ad shoot.
+From her marriage with Khan until they got divorced, she was known as Malaika Arora Khan.
+On 28 March 2016, they announced their separation, citing compatibility issues.
+The couple officially divorced on 11 May 2017.
 Together they have a son, Arhaan Khan, born on 9 November 2002.
-The custody of the son after the divorce is with Malaika, while Arbaaz has visitation rights on his son, as per the settlement reached in the Bandra Family Court.
+After the divorce Arora maintained primary custody of their son, while Khan received visitation rights, as per the settlement reached in the Bandra Family Court.
 Bollywood actor Salman Khan and actor-director-producer Sohail Khan are her former brothers-in-law.
 Her former father-in-law was scriptwriter Salim Khan.

-Malaika has been in a relationship with actor Arjun Kapoor since 2016.
-In April 2022, Arora had an accident on the Mumbai–Pune Expressway when three cars collided with each other as she was returning home from an event.
-She was taken to the Apollo Hospital in Navi Mumbai where she got few stitches.
+Arora entered into a relationship with actor Arjun Kapoor in 2016.
+Arora and Kapoor broke up in 2024.
+Arora began a relationship with Dino Morea in early 2025.
+She became a vegan in 2020.

-Malaika became a vegan in 2020.
+In April 2022, she had an accident on the Mumbai–Pune Expressway when three cars collided with each other as she was returning home from an event.
+She was taken to the Apollo Hospital in Navi Mumbai where she received stitches.
+Her stepfather Anil Mehta died by suicide in 2024.